Drug Recognition Experts

 Regardless of the terms used, the entire DRE process is extremely flawed and their observations and conclusions deserve further scrutiny.

-Defense Lawyer for Drug Recognition Experts in Columbus
+Defense Lawyer for Drug Recognition Experts in Cincinnati

-If you were arrested for allegedly driving under the influence (DUI) of controlled substances following an evaluation by a DRE in Columbus or the surrounding areas of Columbus, Ohio, then you need an experienced OVI defense attorney.
+If you were arrested for allegedly driving under the influence (DUI) of controlled substances following an evaluation by a DRE in Cincinnati or the surrounding areas of Cincinnati, Ohio, then you need an experienced OVI defense attorney.

-The Joslyn Law Firm defends clients accused of drugged driving throughout Columbus and surrounding communities in Franklin County, Licking County, Pickaway County, Delaware County, Fairfield County, and Madison County.
+The Joslyn Law Firm defends clients accused of drugged driving throughout Cincinnati and surrounding communities in Hamilton County, Franklin County, Clermont County, Butler County, Clinton County, and Greene County.

-Columbus OVI attorney Brian Joslyn is certified by the National Highway Traffic Safety Administration (NHTSA) as an instructor in the administration of standardized field sobriety tests.
-Call (513) 339-6289 today to have him review your case during a free, confidential consultation.
+Cincinnati OVI attorney Brian Joslyn is certified by the National Highway Traffic Safety Administration (NHTSA) as an instructor in the administration of standardized field sobriety tests.
+Call (513) 399-6289 today to have him review your case during a free, confidential consultation.

-Overview of Drug Recognition Experts in Franklin County
+Overview of Drug Recognition Experts in Hamilton County

 - When are DREs typically used in Ohio?